UW-CTRL/lmc-book/lectures/lqr.md

 &= \min_{u_{T-1}} \biggl( x_{T-1}^T(Q + A^TP_TA)x_{T-1} + u_{T-1}^T(B^TP_TB+R)u_{T-1} + 2u_{T-1}^TB^TP_TAx_{T-1} \biggl)\\
 $$

 Note that the expression that we want to minimize with respect to $u_{T-1}$ is *quadratic in $u_{T-1}$!
-It consists of a constant term (depends on $x_{T-1}$), a linear term term, and a quadratic term.
+It consists of a constant term (depends on $x_{T-1}$), a linear term, and a quadratic term.
-This is very convenient since it is straightforward to take the derivatie and set it to zero.
+This is very convenient since it is straightforward to take the derivative and set it to zero.
 We also use the fact that $B^TP_TB+R \succeq 0$ so that first order conditions for optimality are also sufficient.

 Recall from vector calculus: $\frac{d}{dx} x^TMx = 2Mx$ and $\frac{d}{dx} x^T M = M$.
 We have